 The older one is Schmooze and the younger one is Squirt.
 They’re purebred English bull terriers.

 Q: Can I hang out with you?

 A: Really?
-I’m not that excting.
+To tell the truth, I’m not that exciting.
 But I’m flattered.
+Thanks for asking.

 I’ve always been a geek.
 Just ask anyone I went to school with or any the girls I tried to date.